First Nations’ Rights Relating to Psychedelics

 The Cannabis Act establishes certain foundational regulatory standards applicable throughout all jurisdictions in Canada, including those governed by First Nations, Metis, and Inuit governments.
 Like provinces and territories, Indigenous governments have power to establish certain rules applicable to cannabis-related activities provided they do come into conflict with the Act and provincial/territorial law.

-In a recent report, the federal government discussed its engagement with Indigenous groups interested in exercising greater authority over cannabis-related activities in jurisdictions under their control, and in June 2021, Health Canada reached the first mutually beneficial arrangement with the Mohawk Council of Kahnawà:ke supporting “a cooperative application of federal and local cannabis frameworks.”
+The federal government discussed its engagement with Indigenous groups interested in exercising greater authority over cannabis-related activities in jurisdictions under their control in a report, and in June 2021, Health Canada reached the first mutually beneficial arrangement with the Mohawk Council of Kahnawà:ke supporting “a cooperative application of federal and local cannabis frameworks.”